felipeliras/public/book-of-quotes-and-beliefs.md

+# Book of Quotes and Beliefs
-This idea of this page came from the [Book of Beliefs](https://github.com/busterbenson/public/blob/master/book-of-beliefs.md) by Buster Benson.
+The idea of this page came from the [Book of Beliefs](https://github.com/busterbenson/public/blob/master/book-of-beliefs.md) by Buster Benson.
 I liked the idea and started my own book.
 Here’s what I’ve gathered so far.

 ## Beliefs